 Pincha Mayurasana (elbow balance or forearm balance) in Iyengar yoga

 A dynamic and invigorating inversion, Pincha Mayurasana teaches how to lift the spine against the effect of gravity.
-The shoulder girdle is opened and strengthened, and the legs lift bodyweight up and out of the lower back.
-Sometimes called elbow balance, or forearm balance, this is an elegant inverted posture which brings lightness, freedom and strength to the body.
+The shoulder girdle is opened and strengthened, and the legs lift body weight up and out of the lower back.
+Sometimes called elbow balance, or forearm balance, this is an elegant inverted posture that brings lightness, freedom, and strength to the body.

 When and how to do Pincha Mayurasana

-Once learnt, this pose can be incorporated as effective “opening” posture near the start of a sequence.
+Once learned, this pose can be incorporated as an effective “opening” posture near the start of a sequence.
 It is energising and uplifting.
-The legs, spine and shoulders are opened and toned by this pose.
+The legs, spine, and shoulders are opened and toned by this pose.

-The pose is first learnt at the wall, but later practised free-balancing.
+The pose is first learned at the wall but later practiced free-balancing.